sage-code/eve/manual/structure.md

   method_name (argument_list) +> (result_arguments);
 ```

-## Method termination
+**Method termination**
 A method end with keyword return.
 When method is terminated, program execution will continue with the next statement after the method call.
 Keyword _exit_ can terminate a method early and no error is signaled.
-To signal an error you can use _raise_ keyword.
+To signal an error you must use _raise_ keyword.
+You can terminate a method using _quit_ but this will also terminate the main suite,

 **Example:**
 ```